markjosephcampbell/Time_Series_A_Yen_for_the_Future/README.md

 **Analysis:**

-1. Decomposition of the Settle price into trend and noise using a Hodrick-Prescott Filter
+1. Decomposed the Settle price into trend and noise using a Hodrick-Prescott Filter.
-2. Forecasting Returns using an ARMA Model.
+2. Forecasted Returns using an ARMA Model.
-3. Forecasting the Settle Price using an ARIMA Model.
+3. Forecasted the Settle Price using an ARIMA Model.
-4. Forecasting Volatility with GARCH.
+4. Forecasted Volatility with GARCH.

 Based on the results of the time series analysis and modeling: